Types of Copywriting Specialties Companies

 - Facebook is consumer and video-focused.

-- Twitter is used for short, catchy, and sharable content, making it great for digital marketing firms and PR professionals.
+- X (formerly Twitter) is used for short, catchy, and shareable content, making it great for digital marketing firms and PR professionals.

 - Instagram is focused on brand awareness and audience engagement.